ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/fields.rst

      - FALSE
      - 1, 2, 3
    * - workflowStep
-     - The step of the Workflow where the Task takes place
+     - The Workflow step where the Task takes place
      - Integer
      - FALSE
      - FALSE